pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 This document describes the typical PoC procedures and aims to help you quickly complete a TiDB Cloud PoC.
 It is a best practice that has been validated by TiDB experts and a large customer base.

-If you are interested in doing a PoC, feel free to contact the <a href="mailto:tidbcloud-support@pingcap.com">TiDB Cloud support team</a> before you get started.
+If you are interested in doing a PoC, feel free to contact <a href="mailto:tidbcloud-support@pingcap.com">PingCAP</a> before you get started.
 The support team can help you create a test plan and walk you through the PoC procedures smoothly.

 Alternatively, you can [create a Developer Tier](/tidb-cloud/tidb-cloud-quickstart.md#step-1-create-a-tidb-cluster) (one-year free trial) to get familiar with TiDB Cloud for a quick evaluation.
 Note that the Developer Tier has some [special terms and conditions](/tidb-cloud/select-cluster-tier.md#developer-tier-special-terms-and-conditions).